sssgordon/chungking-express/README.md

 # Phill Simple

-A simpel opinionated starter to build a headles shopify store with the JAMstack of 99kB and utilize all shopify fuctionality.
+A simple opinionated starter to build a headless shopify store with the JAMstack of 99kB and utilise all shopify fuctionality.

 See live version [https://phill-simple.netlify.app/](https://phill-simple.netlify.app/)